 From this list, you will need to choose the correct option for the PSC in your company.

-As with the director service address, you must submit a service address for each PSC.
+As with the director service address (UK), you must submit a service address for each PSC.
 Companies House will also need the residential addresses for each PSC.
-However, only the service address will show on the public record.
+However, only the service address for director and PSC will show on the public record.